Lela810/Screeps-Egg/README.md

 1. Import the egg-screeps.json into a Pterodactyl Nest of your choice

-2. In the tab "Variables", set a new default value for your Steam API Key(get it at your[Steam Dev Page](https://steamcommunity.com/dev/apikey))
+2. In the tab "Variables", set a new default value for your Steam API Key (get it at your [Steam Dev Page](https://steamcommunity.com/dev/apikey))

 ## Usage